JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

 - When a user logs in to their account, they are directed to their profile page, which has two call to action buttons to either go to the Phrases page (where they can see all of the phrases added by users) or to add a New Phrase.

 As a Returning Visitor, I want to be able to easily access the key information in respect of contacting the site owners (info contained in footer) if I have any queries in respect of the website itself:
-- The footer to each of the html pages lists the site's address in Dublin, their opening hours and phone/email address, so that any subsequent queries can be addressed.
+- The footer to each of the html pages lists the site's address in Dublin, their opening hours and phone/email address, so that any subsequent queries can be addressed to the site owners.

 #### Frequent Visitor Goals
 As a Frequent/Returning Visitor, I want to be able to login to my account and create, read, update and delete my own phrases:
 - As highlighted in the frequent visitor section, when logged in the user has access to CRUD functionality in respect of the phrases that they create that are listed on the Phrases page.

 As a Frequent/Returning Visitor, I want to be able to see which new phrases have been added to the site since my last visit:
 - With the site being updated on a regular basis, the Phrases page will list more and more phrases, so that the user can improve their language skills when they return to the site on a regular basis.
+The search functionality also enables the user to find phrases easily when they begin to increase significantly in number.

 ### Manual Logical Testing of all Elements and Functionality on every Page